 - shortening of the vaginal canal

-- increased risk of sexually transmitted diseases
+- increased risk of sexually

 Having regular sex helps slow the progression of vaginal atrophy by increasing blood flow to the vagina and keeping it elastic.
 Over-the-counter vaginal moisturizers or applying a vaginal estrogen cream may also help combat vaginal dryness.
 Vaginal estrogen is available in tablet form or as a replaceable ring as well.
 If you prefer the natural route, olive oil and coconut oil can help keep your vagina moisturized.